 Labour MP John Mann was clear about what was going on in the above conversation:

 “People reading these letters will see that the culture secretary was trying to use political influence to affect the outcome of this investigation and, for this reason, is no longer fit to have responsibility to ensure a free press.”

 The implied threat from Miller’s special adviser was obvious, and should now act as a warning to those who are still relaxed about the prospect of politicians overseeing the press in Britain in a way that allows them to lean on journalists when they read something they don’t like.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.